canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 Within the context of OSS use where one does not distribute the software, there are five scenarios in which organizations typically make use of OSS: web and file services, desktop office suites, specialty software applications, customized software for in-house use, and customized software for use within other departments in the same organization.

-The Smile [Open Source Guide](http://www.open-source-guide.com/en) currently lists over 350 "professional" OSS solutions with reviews and evaluations.
+The Smile [Open Source Guide](http://www.open-source-guide.com/en) currently lists over 350 professional OSS solutions with reviews and evaluations.

 #### Server-side software